knative/docs/docs/developer/eventing/sources/kafka-source/README.md

 ## Create a Service

-1. Clone the sample code Github repository, and navigate to the local directory of the repository:
+1. Clone the sample code GitHub repository, and navigate to the local directory of the repository:

     ```bash
     git clone -b "{{ branch }}" https://github.com/knative/docs knative-docs